 The monastery at Kourdali was occupied by several estates, and around it was built the village whose inhabitants were working in these estates.

 Over time, and after the monastery dissolved, the village grew and the inhabitants gained their own estates, and rising, some began to build houses one kilometre higher in the area of the present village of Spilia.
 So it started to create the village of Spilia.
 Over time, Spilia has evolved into a larger community than Kourdali.

 Around Spilia-Kourdali there are visible traces of the following settlements abandoned.

 The settlement "Karydi", where the church of St. George existed.
 This settlement is now recreated with cottages and the temple has been rebuilt.
 The Anemurka settlement, where the temple of St. John the Baptist existed, the ruins of which are preserved.
 The settlement "Pyrkatis", where the temple of Archangel Michael was, the ruins of which survive, as well as the ruins of many houses.
 The settlement "Karterouni", where the church of St. George existed.
 The ruins of both the temple and many houses are preserved.
-The house of "Freditzi" where the church of St. John the Lampadistis was also hagiographed.
+The "Freditzi" where the church of St. John the Lampadistis was also hagiographed.
 Both the ruins of the temple and the settlement "Asproi" are preserved, where you will find the ruins of the temple of Agia Paraskevi, which are also preserved.

 Photo: Marios Apostolides

 Spilia is believed to have been named after the fact that on the western side of the village Roman tombs were found, the so-called "spilia (meaning caves)" as the inhabitants called them.

 The involvement of the Spilia-Kourdali community in the national struggles begins with the Greek-Turkish and then the Greek-Bulgarian War of 12-14, on the Bulgarian front and then in the Second World War.
 Some of the village residents took part in the war in Greece.